- Arizona State University, Carey School of Business

 Q: What clubs can become affiliate of ROMBA?

-Affiliates of ROMBA is open to on-campus LGBT clubs at graduate business schools.
+Affiliates of ROMBA is open to on-campus LGBTQ clubs at graduate business schools.

 Q: What are the benefits of being part of Affiliates of ROMBA?